DameurMounir/ragforge/README.md

 The objective is to master the full engineering path from a basic backend service to a production-ready AI platform that can later be reused by applications, websites, internal tools, or agent systems as a reliable knowledge backend.

+RAGForge is also designed as one infrastructure brick inside a broader agentic systems architecture.
+It is not limited to naive RAG.
+It prepares the foundation for retrieval tools, agent tools, orchestration layers, observability, and future AI system components.

 ---

 ## 🧠 Knowledge-Oriented RAG Direction